cs-open-project/projectsfound/README.md

 Description: Apache Apex is a unified platform for big data stream and batch processing.
 Use cases include ingestion, ETL, real-time analytics, alerts and real-time actions.
 Apex is a Hadoop-native YARN implementation and uses HDFS by default.
 It simplifies development and productization of Hadoop applications by reducing time to market.
 Key features include Enterprise Grade Operability with Fault Tolerance, State Management, Event Processing Guarantees, No Data Loss, In-memory Performance & Scalability and Native Window Support.

 介绍: Apache Apex is a unified platform for big data stream and batch processing.
 Use cases include ingestion, ETL, real-time analytics, alerts and real-time actions.
 Apex is a Hadoop-native YARN implementation and uses HDFS by default.
 It simplifies development and productization of Hadoop applications by reducing time to market.
 Key features include Enterprise Grade Operability with Fault Tolerance, State Management, Event Processing Guarantees, No Data Loss, In-memory Performance & Scalability and Native Window Support.

+### Archiva[Attic][远程资源库maven等管理软件]

+Description: Archiva is the perfect companion for build tools such as Maven, Continuum, and ANT.
+Archiva offers several capabilities, amongst which remote repository proxying, security access management, build artifact storage, delivery, browsing, indexing and usage reporting, extensible scanning functionality and many more!

+介绍: Archiva is the perfect companion for build tools such as Maven, Continuum, and ANT.
+Archiva offers several capabilities, amongst which remote repository proxying, security access management, build artifact storage, delivery, browsing, indexing and usage reporting, extensible scanning functionality and many more!

 ### Beehive[Attic]